web analytics

 Therefore, the number of cases of prostate cancer has also increased.

-Moreover, dairy products and red meat that are saturated fats should be off your food list or else in smaller proportions.
+Moreover, dairy products and red meat, which are saturated fats, should be off your food list or else in smaller proportions.

 Including turkey or chicken, which will have hidden saturated fats.